lancopku/well-classified-examples-are-underestimated/README.md

         return loss

 ```
-For the label smoothed version, you can refer to label_smoothed_encouraging_loss_fairseq.py
+For the label smoothed version, you can refer to label_smoothed_encouraging_loss_fairseq.py and label_smoothed_el_timm.py